openenergymonitor/emonhub/docs/emonhub-interfacers.md

     - [Samsung ASHP](#samsung-ashp)
     - [Modbus Renogy](#modbus-renogy)

+To configure emonHub interfacers edit `emonhub.conf` which can be done via the emonHub section of Emoncms web UI or by editing the config file directly `/etc/emonhub/emonhub.conf`

 ## List of Interfacers - (Links to GitHub)

 For a full list of interfacers, view GitHub source [https://github.com/openenergymonitor/emonhub/tree/master/src/interfacers](https://github.com/openenergymonitor/emonhub/tree/master/src/interfacers).
 A number of these interfacers are not maintained and may not have been updated to work with Python3.